dong-nguyen-hd/HR-Management/README.md

 ﻿# Web API Project:<p/>Human Resource Management for IT Company

 This project building on **.NET 6**, using for Human Resource Management for IT Company.
+## Status: unfinished

 ## Technologies